vivianebresolin/capstone-project-expense-tracker/README.md

-# Expense Tracker App
+# The CashCompass is Expense Tracker App
-The Expense Tracker app is designed to help users manage and track their expenses efficiently.
+The CashCompass app is designed to help users manage and track their expenses efficiently.
 It helps people to stay in control of their finances by recording their expenditures, categorizing transactions, and gaining insights into their spending patterns.

 ## Group 16
 - Viviane Viana Bresolin